barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 To avoid unneccessary re-renders when unrelated context values change, please use something akin to [`use-context-selector`](https://github.com/dai-shi/use-context-selector), which memoizes the actually used variables from the context and thus only re-renders your components, if the used properties change.

-Their examples are a bit crude, but it's faily simple to combine with the above pattern.
+Their examples are a bit crude, but it's fairly simple to combine with the above pattern.

 #### So is `redux` just garbage now?
 Should I just drown it like a lost kitten?
 Should I chuck it on top of the local tire fire?